 (Translation tip: I love you = Te quiero)

 In 2014, CNN conducted a survey to discover what language the average person in the United States found the sexiest.
 It turned out that Italian was the winner (followed closely by French and Spanish).
 It was described as “Insatiable, predatory and possessive, this is sex as a second language.”
 It’s a romance language that evolved from Latin, and many of its words are recognizably romantic to people who speak Romance languages (bellissima, amore).

 (Translation tip: I love you = Ti amo)

-Portuguese – A Latin-based language that’s primarily used in Brazil and Portugal, it’s spoken by 215 million people around the world.
-Writer and teacher Paloma Pacheco, who learned the language in adulthood after already speaking both Spanish and French, says “I consider Portuguese the sexiest of all the romance languages – even more so than French or Italian.”
+A Latin-based language that’s primarily used in Brazil and Portugal, it’s spoken by 215 million people around the world.
+Writer and teacher Paloma Pacheco, who learned the language in adulthood when already fluent in both Spanish and French, says “I consider Portuguese the sexiest of all the romance languages – even more so than French or Italian.”

 (Translation tip: I love you = Eu te amo)

 Our translators can turn your English into Spanish, your French into Italian or your Portuguese into English.
 You might not need us to translate declarations of love, but you might need help with that new marketing package.
 With spring comes renewal, so contact us today about renewing your global business plans.
 You’ll love what we can do for you.